This article was originally published on April 29, 2020 and has been updated with new information on July 6, 2020.

 The PPP is a forgivable loan with the aim of keeping workers employed and paid, and incentivizing employers to hire back furloughed workers through a short-term low-interest loan.
 When certain conditions are met, the loan is forgiven and converted to a grant, which is NOT subject to income tax.
 PPP loans are available to small businesses, 501(c)3 nonprofits, veteran’s and tribal organizations, and sole proprietors or self-employed workers, including anyone who files income on a schedule C.

-In order for your loan to be forgiven, you must meet certain requirements, including (1) that no less than 75% of the loan is used to cover payroll costs, and (2) the balance (if any) may only be used to cover expenses such as utilities, rent and mortgage payments, and interest on outstanding debts incurred before February, 2020, over the period of the loan (defined as 8 weeks from the date the loan payment is received).
+In order for your loan to be forgiven, you must meet certain requirements, including (1) that no less than 60% of the loan is used to cover payroll costs, and (2) the balance (if any) may only be used to cover expenses such as utilities, rent and mortgage payments, and interest on outstanding debts incurred before February, 2020, over the period of the loan (originally defined as 8 weeks from the date the loan payment is received, now with the option to extend to a 24-week period).
 The use of the loan must be documented and the documentation provided to your lender.
 If you are self-employed and work out of a home office, you might be able count your home office expenses against the loan, but it would be subject to the same guidelines as claiming home office expenses on your schedule C, and should be consistent with that you have claimed in the past.
 If your average payroll is reduced during the loan period from what you had reported on your loan application, a proportional amount of the loan is unable to be forgiven.
 Any balance of the loan that is not used for its intended purposes (or is otherwise deemed not forgivable) must be paid back at a fixed interest rate of 1% within 2 years.

 Some important things to be aware of regarding PPP: